Student Teaching Information for School Based Educators

 Giving Feedback to the Candidate

 It is important for candidates to receive and implement feedback.
 Every professional's performance is evaluated in some way.
 It is imperative that a candidate be provided the opportunity to receive this type of feedback from the start.
 More importantly, feedback lays the groundwork for the improvement of teaching skills.
-An SBE who can provide specific feedback helps a candidate reach his/her full potential.
+An SBE who can provide frequent, specific and constructive feedback will help a candidate obtain the maximum benefit from their student teaching experience.

 Additional Resources (CPAST, edTPA, etc.)